• Disclosure

 Make sure whatever evergreen sprigs you choose you don’t get anything with red berries in them.
 It gives too much of a nod towards Christmas.
 Unless you want this wreath for Christmas then go for it!

-Yep, that’s it! all you need are wire cutters to trim the stems of the sprigs you bought.
+Yep, that’s it!
+All you need are wire cutters to trim the stems of the sprigs you bought.

 Now you can also use real evergreens which would be really nice too!